langchain-ai/langchain/templates/rag-multi-modal-local/README.md

-# RAG - Ollama, Nomic, Chroma - multi-modal local
+# RAG - Ollama, Nomic, Chroma - multi-modal, local

 Visual search is a familiar application to many with iPhones or Android devices.
 It allows user to search photos using natural language.